Unsplash Image Library

 Our integration with Unsplash allows you to have access to a library of over 509,000 photos and more!
 This feature is available to all users.

 How to access the Unsplash Image Library

-Where you normally find the Photos available on the left menu of Piktochart, you’ll see a drop-down menu.
-Click on the drop-down and select the Unsplash option represented with a camera logo.
+Under the Graphics section on the left menu of Piktochart, you’ll see a drop-down menu.
+Click on the drop-down and select the Photosoption represented with a camera logo.
 This will open a vast library of photos directly from Unsplash for you to choose from.

 How to add images from the Unsplash Asset Library

 Once you enter the keywords to search for the right image - and you find it - drag and drop the image to your canvas or just click on it.